openstack-archive/tuskar-ui/docs/index.rst

 Tuskar-UI
 =========

-Tuskar-UI is a user interface for `Tuskar <https://github.com/tuskar/tuskar>`_, a management API for OpenStack deployments.
-It is based on (and forked from) `OpenStack Horizon <https://wiki.openstack.org/wiki/Horizon>`_.
+Tuskar-UI is a user interface for `Tuskar <https://github.com/stackforge/tuskar>`_, a management API for OpenStack deployments.
+It is a plugin for `OpenStack Horizon <https://wiki.openstack.org/wiki/Horizon>`_.

 High-Level Overview
 -------------------